HidetoKimura/carnd_mpc_project/README.md

 ## Polynomial Fitting and MPC Preprocessing

-As described above, the simulator pass the vehicle state and waypoints with the global coordinates.
+As described above, the simulator pass the vehicle state and waypoints with the global coordinate.
-First we need convert to the vehicle coordinates.
+First we need convert to the vehicle coordinate.

 ~~~
 void conv_vehicle_coordinate(vector<double> &ptsx, vector<double> &ptsy, double px, double py, double psi,